sairus2k/deepl-wrapper/README.md

 ## How It Works

+1. Enter your DeepL API key (stored locally in your browser)
-1. Upload your file (TXT, HTML, XLSX, XLIFF, or SRT)
+2. Upload your file (TXT, HTML, XLSX, XLIFF, or SRT)
-2. Select source and target languages
+3. Select source and target languages
-3. Click translate
+4. Click translate
-4. Download the translated file
+5. Download the translated file

 Files are processed via DeepL API and immediately discarded — nothing is stored.

+The app displays real-time API usage statistics with a visual progress bar that auto-updates after each translation.

 ## License